 So how does this work?
-How can a paper clip wrapped in foil stay above the surface of the water and not sink?
-When we all know that both are heavier than water.
-Go ahead. through some foil and a paper clip into the water and see what happens.
+How can a paper clip wrapped in foil stay above the surface of the water and not sink, when we know that both will sink in water on their own?
+Go ahead.
+Throw some foil and a paper clip into the water and see what happens.

-The water striders have the unique ability to distribute their weight onto their long legs in a way that the surface tension of the water can hold them up.
+The water striders have the unique ability to distribute their weight onto their long legs in a way that the surface tension of the water is strong enough to hold them up.
 This is the idea that was used in creating the foil water strider.
-Distribute the weight so there is not one specific spot is heavier than the surface tension can hold.
+Distribute the weight so there is not one specific spot that is heavier than the surface tension can hold.